 4.7 In the event that a resolution/settlement is reached by the parties at any time, the Applicant shall complete and submit a Stipulated Decision Award to ARS.
 ARS will then issue an Agreed Arbitration Award which reflects the terms of the settlement which may be converted to a judgment for enforcement purposes.

-5.3 The notice of such hearing will be given by ARS no less than three (3) weeks before the hearing date.
+5.2 Where a formal hearing is requested, either telephonically or by video-conference, Notice of such hearing will be given no less than three (3) weeks before the scheduled date.

-If necessary, either party may utilize the services of a translator who shall be provided at their expense.
+5.4 If necessary, any party may utilize the services of a translator which will be provided at their sole cost and expense.

 SECTION 6: DECISIONS

-6.1 If neither the Application or Response filed contain a request for a hearing, the matter will be referred to an arbitrator for a decision.
+6.3 If the Response filed does not contain a request for a hearing, the matter will be referred to an arbitrator for a decision.

 SECTION 7: APPEALS

 7.1 Within thirty (30) days from the date of publication of a decision, or if a clerical review has been requested, within thirty (30) days from the date that a decision on the clerical review has been rendered, any party may file an Appeal of the decision.
 The Appeal can only be based on one of two (2) reasons.
 First: The Arbitrator used the wrong law or legal standard or Second: The Arbitrator used the correct legal standard but applied it incorrectly as to the facts of the case as determined by the Arbitrator.

 The non-appealing party(s) shall have the right to file a Reponse to the Appeal witihn thirty (30) days of receiving the Notice of Appeal.

 7.2 The party seeking the appeal shall complete the appropriate Appeal Request form (which can be viewed on the sample forms section of the web site) and ARS shall serve such notice on all parties to the matter.